apickli/apickli/README.md

     -------------- myapi.js
     ---- package.json

-Features directory contains Cucumber feature files written in Gherkin.
-Step_definitions contains the JavaScript implementation of Gherkin test cases.
+Features directory contains cucumber feature files written in gherkin syntax. step_definitions contains the JavaScript implementation of gherkin test cases.
 Check out the GitHub repository for example implementations covering most used testing scenarios.

-This can be an example package.json file:
+This can be an example package.json file for our project:

 ```
 {